Map:: Explorer 198 New Quay and Aberporth

 Description A wonderful circular coastal walk with views across to the Lleyn peninsula on clear days and a gentle wooded section.

-Start The walk starts from the car park above Llangrannog or you can park by the sea and start your circular walk there.
+Start The walk starts from the FREE car park above Llangrannog or you can park by the sea (but beware the high charges and problems paying without a phone signal) and start your circular walk there.

 - Above Llangrannog – a lovely place from which to start your walk.